 Challenging the Validity of the Traffic Stop

-When you are stopped for impaired driving, the officer may state that he or she allegedly believed that you were driving in an impaired manner.
+When you are stopped for suspected drinking & driving, the officer may state that he or she believes that you were driving in an impaired manner.
 They may say that you were swerving, or crossed the lane, or sped up or slowed down, or otherwise drove erratically, but that does not necessarily mean that you were driving under the influence of alcohol or drugs, or that the arrest was valid.
 The officer must follow specific procedures, and if they are not followed, the arrest may be challenged.
 A successful challenge of results in a dismissal or a reduction of charges.

 Three standard field sobriety tests that are commonly administered are the horizontal gaze nystagmus, the one legged stand and the walk and turn.
 These tests have again and again been shown to be unreliable, inconsistent and subject to the administrator’s bias and interpretation.
 In fact, these tests have been administered to young, physically fit, healthy athletes – sober – and they have “failed” them.
 Many who are pulled over and asked to walk on gravely or grassy surfaces fail these tests, especially those with bad knees, backs and ankles.